|

 also written and performed songs for the films "Rainman", "That's Life" and "The

-Night Of The Comet"; and television shows “Law & Order: Special Victims Unit”,
+"Save Me", “Law & Order: Special Victims Unit”,

 "The Office", "Terriers", "Castle", "Kath & Kim", "Parks and Recreation” and